jdh4/mac_productivity/03_raycast/README.md

 ![Search Files](images/search_files.png)

+Note that you can make certain directories [excluded from search](https://manual.raycast.com/core#Search%20Files).

 ## Snippets

 A [snippet](https://manual.raycast.com/snippets) is a block of text that can be recalled.
 Snippets are handy for frequently used text such as canned email responses, code or emojis.